 During a patient visit, a worried parent confides that her 5-year-old son enjoys dressing up in his sister’s clothes and insists that he’s a girl.
 Is this a phase he’ll outgrow?
 Or is there reason to be concerned?

 “Gender isn’t a dichotomy,” says Conard, “but our society says it is.
 There’s a box for boys filled with certain standards of behavior, and a box for girls with its own requirements.
-But transgender patients don’t always fit in one or the other.
+But transgender and gender-nonconforming patients don’t always fit in one or the other.
 They may be in the opposite box or somewhere in between.”

 Patients at Risk